uavaustin/hawk-eye/docs/source/index.rst

    :caption: Contents:

 An Application to detect ground-based targets.
+To get started, see the ``Setup`` procedure below.

 Structure
 ~~~~~~~~~~~~~~~~~~~~~~